Archipelago fleet: History

-The archipelago fleet was not under the command of the high seas navy (örlogsflottan) and the admiralty based in Karlskrona; instead, it was placed under the command of the army on 18 October 1756.
+The archipelago fleet was not under the command of the Royal Swedish Navy (örlogsflottan) and the admiralty board based in Karlskrona; instead, it was placed under the command of the army on 18 October 1756.
 In 1756, the archipelago fleet consisted of two units: a Stockholm squadron and a Finnish squadron.
 General Augustin Ehrensvärd was appointed commander of the fleet.

 The fleet had some initial successes.
 During the Seven Years' War, the new galleys, supported by heavy gun prams, were victorious against Prussia at the battle of Frisches Haff, but the short range of the galleys limited their use.
 It was only with a deliberate boarding action that the battle was won.
 The ship designer Fredrik Henrik Chapman had joined the navy in 1757, and was charged with creating new ship types that would better fulfill the needs of the archipelago fleet.
 In 1760, the archipelago fleet was granted independent status, and renamed the "fleet of the army" or "the united archipelago fleets", by suggestion of Ehrensvärd.

 A Royal warrant in August 1761 stipulated that an all blue triple-tailed flag was to be used by the archipelago fleet.
 The Commander of the fleet also had the right to order the use of the ordinary war ensign instead of the blue ensign when it was deemed "appropriate".
 The blue flag was used until 1813.

 In 1766, the ruling Caps faction of the Swedish parliament ordered that the archipelago fleet be merged with the navy.
 However, the ruling was partially reversed when the rival Hats faction regained control in 1770.
 The Finnish squadron was returned to the army, while the Stockholm squadron remained under the command of the navy; however, it was renamed the "galley fleet" (galärflottan).
 On 14 November of the same year, both units were once again merged into one unit, and were renamed the arméns flotta ("the "fleet of the army") in 1777.

 The main headquarters of the archipelago fleet were located at Stockholm and Sveaborg, with smaller stations established in other places over time.
 The Bohus squadron was formed in Gothenburg in 1789, and an additional Finnish squadron was created in Åbo (Turku) in 1793.
 A Pomeranian squadron was created in Stralsund, and was moved to Landskrona in 1807.
 There were also some smaller units in Malmö, Kristina and Varkaus.

 The battle of Svensksund in July 1790, one of Sweden's most decisive naval victories.
 Contemporary painting by Johan Tietrich Schoultz.